cassandra-t-ye/cassandra-t-ye.github.io/_news/announcement_2.md

 related_posts: false
 ---

-We got the best paper award for “Leveraging uncertainty quantification in adaptive multiphoton microscopy acquisition” at Photonics West !!
+We recieved the best paper award at Photonics West :star2: :partying_face: